 The Subadviser employs a value based investment style by seeking to identify companies with stocks trading at prices below what the Subadviser believes are their intrinsic values.
 The Subadviser uses a bottom-up approach, employing fundamental and qualitative criteria to identify individual companies for potential investment in the Fund's portfolio.
-The Subadviser utilizes relationships with key analysts and industry experts to obtain unbiased and unique research perspectives.
-The Subadviser employs statistical analysis, designed to seek to limit company specific risk in the Fund's portfolio.
+The Subadviser employs statistical analysis, designed to seek to limit certain risk in the Fund's portfolio versus the assigned benchmark.
 The Fund's sector weightings are a result of, and secondary to, individual stock selections.

 Under normal market conditions, the Fund expects to invest in approximately 55 to 70 companies with at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of small cap equity securities.

 Market and issuer risk: Securities markets are volatile and can decline significantly in response to adverse market, economic, political or regulatory developments, which may lower the value of securities held by the Fund, sometimes rapidly or unpredictably.
 Additionally, an adverse event, such as an unfavorable earnings report, may depress the value of a particular issuer's stock.

 Value style risk: Over time, a value oriented investing style may go in and out of favor, which may cause the Fund to underperform other equity funds that use different investing styles.

 Selection risk: The Subadviser's judgment about the attractiveness, value and potential appreciation of a particular security may be incorrect.